Other Financing Options

 Private Supplemental Education Loans are offered by financial institutions and agencies.
 In most cases, it is advantageous for students to pursue Federal Direct Unsubsidized Loans and for parents to pursue Federal PLUS Loans before seeking alternative loans.
 Several non-federal education loan programs are listed at Supplemental Loans from Private Vendors.

-Payment Plan is offered through the Office of Student Financial Services.
+A Payment Plan is offered through the Office of Student Financial Services.
 Families unable to secure financing through other less-expensive options may wish to consider this plan.

 Financial Aid Resources